ESGF/esgf-test-suite/README.md

 esgf-test-suite
 ===============

-Python nosetests scripts for ESGF integration test and validation
+Python (and bash) nosetests scripts for ESGF integration test and validation

+## UPDATE 10/20/2017

+ * Adding LLNL scripts to deploy a full node test on a remote VM (controled using vmware vmrun on the local server host OS).

 ## Purpose and limits of this tool: